exzhawk/EpixAngularMaterialWP/README.md

 Too many requests for a single page

-Number of tags and categories are limited
+Max number of tags/categories/comments are limited to 100

-Page title no editable
+Page title not editable

 Too many internal call for rest api

-Css not organized
+CSS not organized

+No paging yet

+Header/Footer not editable